Gek Poh Ville: Politics

+Education

+There are 2 primary schools (Corporation Primary School and Westwood Primary School).
+Pioneer Primary School is no longer located in the Gek Poh Ville precinct as it was merged with Juying Primary School since 2022 and the former campus was subsequently demolished to make way for the Jurong Region Line.
+There were also 2 secondary schools before but Pioneer Secondary School was merged into Boon Lay Secondary School.
+Therefore In Gek Poh Ville, there is only 1 secondary school (Westwood Secondary School) and many childcare centres in the precinct.

 Town centre

-The precinct's town centre is zone 2 of the precinct, comprising HDB-managed flats and the Gek Poh Shopping Centre, providing the basic necessities for the people of Gek Poh Ville.
-Bus connection to the town centre is available through bus service 181,185 and 243.
+The precinct's town centre is located at zone 2 of the precinct, comprising HDB-managed flats and the Gek Poh Shopping Centre, providing the basic necessities for the people of Gek Poh Ville.
+Bus connection to the town centre is available through bus services 181,185 and 243.
+However, Gek Poh Shopping Centre will be closed for revamp and all shops will be closed on 31 August 2025.
+The new revamped Gek Poh Shopping Centre will be open by 3Q2028.

 Additionally, the ground floor of Block 276 which is a multi-storey car park houses a coffee shop, some provision shops, ATM, stationery shops, clinics as well as a Singapore Pools outlets that caters to the residents and students needs.

 Places of worship

 North of the town centre is the Victory Family Centre, which provides religious services.

 Community centre

 The precinct's community centre is located here, at the junction of Jurong West Street 75 and 74.

 Future developments

-At the North-East side of the precinct it will be developed into an industrial park called 'Bulim Industrial Estate' in which there will be factories, warehouses as well as a bus park for SMRT Buses.
+At the North-East side of the precinct it will be developed into an industrial park called Bulim Industrial Estate in which there will be factories, warehouses as well as a bus depot for Tower Transit Singapore.